 Social good: A term your organization may be reading about through LinkedIn articles while discovering how other companies are taking action to make a positive difference in the world.

-Whether your organization is undertaking various CSR initiatives or is just beginning the first steps to building a CSR program, these articles may spark a lingering question “What tool can help me achieve a greater level of social good?”
+Whether your organization is undertaking various Corporate Social Responsibility (CSR) initiatives or is just beginning the first steps to starting a CSR program, these articles may spark a lingering question “What tool can help me achieve a greater level of social good?”